Cyborgscode/Personal-Voice-Assistent/README.md

 cp Bin/mbrola /usr/local/sbin/“
 ```

-experiment a bit with the best voice for you.
-You will find the "say" Bash script in this repo, but it will default to de5, as it's setuped for german.
+Experiment a bit with the best voice for you.
+You will find the `say` Bash script in this repo, but it will default to de5, as it's setuped for german.
 Just replace de5 with your prefered language and don't forget to translate the responses in PVA.java ;)

 If you need help with mbrola: https://marius.bloggt-in-braunschweig.de/2021/03/24/mbrola-etwas-bessere-sprachsynthese/